naftulikay/titan/docs/source/concepts/layer.rst

 It is possible to add additional arbitrary Titan Layers to a given Titan Network.

-Layers scale to the amount of availability zones specified.
+Layers scale to the amount of availability zones specified and support from one to five availability zones.
+Using an odd number of availability zones is recommended for availability reasons (preventing split-brain scenarious in case of network partitions).

 Diagrams
 --------